Next: , Previous: , Up: Available Constraints [Contents][Index]

 global_cardinality(+Xs,+Vals,+Options)

-where Xs = [X1,…,Xd] is a list of domain variables, and Vals = [K1-V1,…,Kn-Vn] is a list of pairs where each key Ki is a unique integer and Vi is a domain variable.
+where Xs = [X1,…,Xd] is a list of integer arguments, and Vals = [K1-V1,…,Kn-Vn] is a list of pairs where keys Ki are distinct integers and each Vi is a non-negative integer argument.
 True if every element of Xs is equal to some key and for each pair Ki-Vi, exactly Vi elements of Xs are equal to Ki.

-If either Xs or Vals is ground, and in many other special cases, then global_cardinality/[2,3] maintains domain consistency, but generally, bounds consistency cannot be guaranteed.
-A domain-consistency algorithm [Regin 96] is used, roughly linear in the total size of the domains.
+If either Xs or Vals is ground, and in many other special cases, then global_cardinality/[2,3] maintains domain consistency, but generally, domain or bounds consistency cannot be guaranteed.

 Corresponds to global_cardinality* and distribute in MiniZinc.